Moorviper/Prusa-Firmware/README.md

 * added preheat option to preheat only nozzle (for maintanage, for example)
 * added `Init.
 SD card` to manually initialize SD card if it fails to load when inserted in SD slot
 * HW Setup menu changes to `Live Z presets` if a steel sheet is not used, otherwise it shows `Sheets` options
-* removed Mode menu on LCD (since I use  A4988, mode can't be set to silent, power or auto mode)
+* removed `Mode` menu on LCD (since I use  A4988, mode can't be set to silent, power or auto mode)
 * mesh bed leveling has 3x3 and 7x7 options + magnets compensation
 * new XYZ calibration
 * linear advance 1.5
+* Added a factory reset menu `All but statistics` to keep info about hours and filament used
+* `First layer calibration` compatible also with 2.85mm filaments

 ### Edited files:
 * boards.h